cocoxu/simplification/README.md

 There is also a [Java implementation of SARI](https://github.com/apache/incubator-joshua/blob/master/src/main/java/org/apache/joshua/metrics/SARI.java) that is integrated as part of the Joshua's codebase.

+### Human Evaluation and Data Collection (Crowdsouring User Interface Design)

+**./HIT_MTurk_crowdsourcing**  HTML interfaces designed for human evaluation of simplification systems, as well as parallel corpus collection (originally used on Amazon Mechnical Turk)

 ### The Text Simplificaiton System

 The text simplification system was implemented into the MT toolkit [Joshua Decoder](http://joshua.incubator.apache.org/).